 Once the relevant market has been defined, the MyCC will determine whether an enterprise has a dominant position.
 While the MyCC considers that a market share above 60 per cent is indicative of dominance, the Act expressly specifies that market share is not by itself conclusive of dominance, which is to be assessed in terms of the enterprise’s ability to act without regard to its competitors’ response or to dictate the terms of competition in a market in Malaysia.
 Thus, even if an enterprise has a high market share, it would not be considered dominant if it was not in a position to increase price above the current level due to the possibility of new entrants or imports.

 Although market share is a starting point for the assessment of dominance, the MyCC will also consider constraints on the enterprise including existing competitors (as indicated by market shares), potential competitors, barriers to entry and other constraints imposed by significant buyer power or economic regulation imposed by the government such as price regulation, degree of product differentiation and the degree to which innovation drives competition.
-The MyCC’s Chapter 2 Prohibition Guidelines indicate that a new product with patented features may be considered dominant even though its market share is only 20 to 30 per cent of the market if there is a rapid growth of consumers who switch to this product.
+The MyCC’s Guidelines on Chapter 2 Prohibition (in relation to abuse of dominance) indicate that a new product with patented features may be considered dominant, even though its market share is only 20 to 30 per cent of the market, if there is a rapid growth of consumers who switch to this product.

 Abuse of dominance

 The concept of abuse is not defined in the Act.
 Chapter 2 of the Act generally provides for two main types of abuse of dominant position: